Bdeering1/polykill/README.md

 | enter, del | remove artifacts |
 | esc, q     | exit             |

-Removing artifacts involves removing the build/dependency directories associated with a project type.

 **Warning for Node projects:** Some Node applications need their node_modules directory to work and deleting it may break them.

 ## Options